arush15june/MyIOTMap/README.md

 # About

-The aim is to build a real time map of distributed IoT devices communicating to a central server relaying data in real time.
+The aim is to build a real time map of distributed IoT devices communicating with a central server relaying data in real time.
 Analyse historical data logs and make pretty graphs with trends.

 ## Tech